 Spotlight on Science/Mademoiselle Scientist: Donna Kridelbaugh:

-Science Mentor now known as Science Mentor Consulting is your resource for writing, editing, and strategic communications.
-Donna Kridelbaugh is the founder and creator of Science Mentor Consulting.
-Donna is a writer, editor, career mentor and a Master Microbiologist.
-She has an M.S. in Microbiology from the University of Illinois at Urbana-Champaign and a combined 10 years of research, teaching and project management experience.
-With her background you know she knows her stuff.
-She is truly indeed a Science Mentor!
+Donna is the founder and creator of Science Mentor; a resource for writing, editing, and strategic communications.
+She is a writer, editor, career mentor, and master microbiologist.
+She has an M.S. in microbiology from the University of Illinois at Urbana-Champaign and a combined 10 years of research, teaching, and project management experience.
+She is truly indeed a science mentor.

 In addition, Donna is an advocate for diversity in STEM, which is something that is important to me as well.
-As a Mademoiselle Scientist I want to surround myself with other Mademoiselle Scientists that want to help the next generation of Mademoiselle Scientists.
-I’m ready to see more women in STEM!
-Are you?
+I want to see more women and people of color in STEM careers.

-If you are new to Science Mentor check out two of my favorite posts: how to use the myIDP tool, which is something I still use and self-mentoring.
-She has so many resources that are easy to understand and will help you get started in your career.
-I’m glad I found Science Mentor because the information is great and the Donna is awesome!
+If you are new to Science Mentor check out: how to use the myIDP tool, which is something I still use, and self-mentoring.
+She has many resources that are easy to understand and will help you get started in your STEM career.

-Whether you are an early career researcher, professional, student or interested in career resources I highly recommend Science Mentor.
+Whether you are an early career researcher, professional, student, or interested in career resources I recommend Science Mentor.